Igalia/wpewebkit.org/_posts/2022-07-28-blog-wpe-qa-tooling.md

 * WebDriver: Tests from [Selenium](https://www.selenium.dev/selenium/docs/api/py/index.html) and [W3C WebDriver](https://www.w3.org/TR/webdriver/) APIs for browser automation.
 * Other small suites: Tests for WebKit's tooling components.

-Due to a large number of tests and the fast development of both WebKit and the specifications - it's not uncommon to have dozens of daily commits touching dozens of tests - it's hard to keep the testing bots green.
+Due to a large number of tests and the fast development of both WebKit and the specifications&mdash;it's not uncommon to have dozens of daily commits touching dozens of tests&mdash;it's hard to keep the testing bots green.

-For example, while we try to make the tests work on all platforms, many old layout tests use the expected.txt scheme, where the render tree is printed in a textual format with the text sized in pixels for every node.
+For example, while we try to make the tests work on all platforms, many old layout tests use the `-expected.txt` scheme, where the render tree is printed in a textual format with the text sized in pixels for every node.
 While this works fine in most cases, many tests have minor differences between the expected result in the Mac platform and the WPE/GTK platform.
 One of the causes is the font rendering particularities of each port.

 Thankfully, this situation improved significantly since the beginning of the project.
 Among the efforts, many tests are now using a "reference" HTML file, which are HTML files that render to the same expected result as the test case, so both the test case and the reference will use the same font rendering scheme and can be compared pixel by pixel.

 ## Building and running WPE

-This section focuses on the experience of building and running WPE in a regular Linux x86_64 system.
+This section focuses on the experience of building and running WPE in a regular Linux x86&ndash;64 system.
 In a future post, we'll cover building for and running on embedded devices.

 ### Checking out the code